-The Ethernet interface is required for either IEC 61850 or DNP3 over Ethernet (protocol must be selected at time of order).
-With either of these protocols, the Ethernet interface also offers communication with the settings application software for remote configuration and record extraction.
+The Ethernet interface is required for either IEC 61850 and/or DNP3 over Ethernet (protocol must be selected at time of order).
+With either of these protocols, the Ethernet interface also offers communication with MiCOM S1 for remote configuration and record extraction.

 Fibre optic connection is recommended for use in permanent connections in a substation environment, as it offers advantages in terms of noise rejection.
-The fibre optic port provides 100 Mbps communication and uses type BFOC 2.5 (ST) connectors.
-Fibres should be suitable for 1300 nm transmission and be multimode $50/125 \, \mu m$ or $62.5/125 \, \mu m$.
+The fibre optic port provides 100 Mbps communication and uses type LC connectors.